fontforge/fontforge.github.io/en-US/documentation/interface/fontinfo.md

 above) you will be able to set the default spacing between vertical columns of text. (the equivalent to LineGap in vertical text).

+The Capital Height describes the height of the capital X (or of any other non-rounded capital letter that starts at the base line).
+The X Height describes the height of the lowercase x.
+These values presently have no bearing on how FontForge displays or processes the typeface, but they do get exported to certain file formats.
+These values are accessible via native and Python scripting.

 [See the FAQ](/about/faq/#linespace) for a discussion on the complexities involved in setting the line spacing.
 [The 'BASE' table](../baseline/) provides a more precise method for setting line spacing.